shawnholman/Aych/README.md

 while `H` is an instantiation of `Aych`.
 Their purposes are different, though.

 `Aych` is used to:
-1. Add/Remove Tag Definitions
+1. Add/Remove Tags
-2. Add/Remove Custom Declarations
+2. Add/Remove Compositions
 2. Access Piper

 `H` is used to: